The Payroll Blog

 The FUTA tax refers to the taxes employers are required to pay the federal government to cover employees who qualify for unemployment benefits.
 Note that this only applies to full-time employees, As a household employer this is something you need to be aware of when paying your nanny or other household employees.

 If your household employee(s) make more than $1,000 or more in any quarter, you are responsible for paying the FUTA tax.
 Similar to Social Security and Medicare taxes, the IRS grants a few exceptions.
 You will not have to pay the FUTA tax if your nanny or household employee is:

 - One of your parents

 - One of your children under 21

-The IRS gives two options for paying and filing FUTA: If you or your spouse don't own a business, you'll include Schedule H with your annual personal income tax returns.
-If you or your spouse own a business, you can add your nanny’s FUTA taxes to one of the following tax forms:
+The IRS gives two options for paying and filing FUTA: If you or your spouse don't own a business, you'll include a Schedule H with your annual personal income tax returns.
+If you or your spouse own a business, you can add your household employee’s FUTA taxes to one of the following tax forms:

 Whether you fill out Form 941 or Form 944, you'll also add your nanny to Form 940, Employer's Annual Federal Unemployment (FUTA) tax return.
 Each form will include instructions about where and when to send payments.

 Do you need more help?